Skip to main content

 Compulsory

-This module is the second of two practically oriented modules related to musculoskeletal examination and treatment.
-The module aims to teach the student about common pathologies and conditions relating to the cervical and thoracic spine, shoulder girdle and upper limb and how to assess and manage patients with them, The module aims to enable students to relate the theory of musculoskeletal dysfunction to the practice and to integrate information from previous modules such as anatomy, pathophysiology and rehabilitation.
+This module is the second of 2 practically oriented modules related to musculoskeletal examination and treatment.
+It will allow students to apply knowledge of the basic pathological processes that affect the musculoskeletal system.
+It aims to enable students to relate the theory of musculoskeletal dysfunction to clinical practice and to integrate information from previous modules (Musculoskeletal I, anatomy, physiology/pathophysiology and rehabilitation).

 Learners will spend 12 weeks in a professional occupational therapy setting with a registered occupational therapist, who is their practice placement educator.
 The placement allows learners opportunities to be involved in offering occupational therapy services, apply the theory they have explored in university and work alongside people using the service, their carers and colleagues.
 They will engage with professional reflection, supervision and feedback.